 My art is constantly evolving but almost always involves a photographic process.
 My images are primarily about pattern, rhythm and texture, and range from representational photographs of the natural world, through to abstract pieces; some purely aesthetic, others are driven by real world events.

 My current interests lie with utilising Polaroid instant film to produce original artwork from iPhone photos and other digital files.
 I will have a number of Polaroid works on display.
 Polaroids have an aesthetic all of their own; slightly soft with exaggerated colours and a high gloss finish.
 There’s something magical about an image produced by a chemical process.
 The same image can turn out differently every time, and that’s part of the appeal — the unexpected and the haphazard means that every picture is unique.

 I have recently finished exhibiting a new body of work – 'Off Grid' – made in collaboration with artist Karen Stone.
 Images from the exhibition can be seen as well as sketchbooks and notes showing how the work was made.

 I also have a new series of work entitled 'uninvited guests' which consists portraits of the flora found in my garden.
 As well as prints, I have handmade cards and a 36page booklet featuring some of the plant and foliage portraits.

-My studio space at Bevere Gallery is open to visit year-round to see where and how I work, and view works in progress and completed artwork.
-I'm usually there three days a week but this can vary so do get in touch to arrange a visit, or just call in on the off-chance.
+I work from a studio space at Bevere Gallery on the outskirts of Worcester and my studio is open year-round for visitors to see where and how I work, to view works in progress and completed artwork.
+Please get in touch if you’d like to arrange a studio visit.

 Opening dates and times